ahjolsenbics/EvanySeg/README.md

     </a>
 </p>

+## 🔥Accepted at PRCV 2025!
+Access to the paper will be updated [here](https://github.com/ahjolsenbics/EvanySeg).
 ## Framework
 EvanySeg is a companion model to SAM and its variants, designed to enhance reliability and trustworthiness in the deployment of SAM (and its variants) on medical images.
 <img src="./utils/readme_img/workflow.png">